Web Update Wizard - FAQ

 Q. My update script is not working!
 How do I debug it?

-1. Check that the Web Update Wizard service is actually running on the test computer and that a valid Web Update Wizard licence file (WebUpdateSvc4.lic) is located in the same folder as your running application (the application which calls the Web Update Wizard).
+1. Check that the Software Update Wizard service is actually running on the test computer and that a valid Software Update Wizard licence file (WebUpdateSvc4.lic) is located in the same folder as your running application (the application which calls the Software Update Wizard).

 2. Check the syntax of each keyword line against the keyword reference examples in this help file.
 Note that keywords ARE case-sensitive.